Motswako: Early years - 1990s

 Hip Hop Pantsula (HHP), preferring the moniker Jabba, began his journey during his teenage years as a member of the Verbal Assassins, he fashioned himself after Notorious B.I.G., resonating with both Notorious B.I.G.'s stature and allure.
-Following HHP's introduction to Chicco in the late 1990s, Verbal Assasins released the album Party, which had a lukewarm reception but paved the way for the rise of HHP.
+Following HHP's introduction to Chicco in the late 1990s, Verbal Assassins released the album Party, which had a lukewarm reception but paved the way for the rise of HHP.
 Chicco told Kwanele Sosibo of Mail & Guardian following HHP's passing in 2018, "My advice was that the best thing to do is to rap in Setswana because there were very few artists back then doing it, he took my advice and then things started happening for him."

 Cashless Society, a commercially successful motswako group, emerged in 1996 with members from Johannesburg and Gaborone.
 The ensemble was distinctive for rapping in American vernacular rather than Setswana.